vanbasten2323/galleryPowershell/helpPageGeneratedByHylee/Get-AzureRmGalleryImage.md

 ```

 ### -ResourceId
-The resource id for the gallery image.
+The resource id for the gallery image

 ```yaml
 Type: System.String